fybrik/fybrik/site/docs/contribute/modules.md

 ## FybrikModule YAML

-`FybrikModule` is a kubernetes Custom Resource Definition (CRD) which describes to the control plane the functionality provided by the module.
-The FybrikModule CRD has no controller.
-The specification of the `FybrikModule` Kubernetes CRD is available in the [API documentation](../reference/crds.md#fybrikmodule).
+`FybrikModule` is a kubernetes Custom Resource Definition (custom resource) which describes to the control plane the functionality provided by the module.
+The FybrikModule custom resource has no controller.
+The specification of the `FybrikModule` Kubernetes custom resource is available in the [API documentation](../reference/crds.md#fybrikmodule).

 The YAML file begins with standard Kubernetes metadata followed by the `FybrikModule` specification:
 ```yaml